MOARdV/AvionicsSystems/README.md

 ## Where are the IVAs?

 MAS is intended to be a toolkit for developing IVAs.
-I do not intend to include a multiple example IVAs like RPM had - good IVAs take a lot of time to create, and there will not be stock-derived sample props with this mod, so any IVAs included with MAS will have other dependencies.
+I do not intend to include many example IVAs like RPM had - good IVAs take a lot of time to create, and I have no plans for stock-derived sample props with this mod, so any IVAs included with MAS will have other dependencies.
 My expectation is that IVAs using MAS will include at least one of alexustas's props packs - [ASET Props Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116430-aset-props-pack-v14-for-the-modders-who-create-iva/) and/or
 [ASET Avionics Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116479-aset-avionics-pack-v-20-for-the-modders-who-create-iva/) adapted to MAS.

 However, since it is important to have *something* to look at before deciding to adopt this mod for IVA development, there are two IVAs included in this package.

-Please understand that the IVAs are under development, and they may be missing some features.
-The MRK command pod is the primary development pod at this time.

 Included in this distribution is an updated IVA for the MRK DM command pod, part of the [Commonwealth Rockets](https://forum.kerbalspaceprogram.com/index.php?/topic/164365-13-commonwealth-rockets-tea-powered-spaceflight-in-development/) mod.
 The MRK DM(r) 6-Kerbal pod does not currently include MAS props.
 It will be updated at a later time, once